Rodney S. Scott: Alleged cover-up of the 2010 death of Anastasio Hernández Rojas

-Former CBP deputy assistant commissioner James Wong testified that, while Scott was San Diego Sector chief, he “supervised” a Critical Incident Team’s handling of Anastasio Hernández Rojas’s beating and tasing by Border Patrol agents.
+Former CBP deputy assistant commissioner James Wong testified that, while Scott was San Diego Sector chief, he "supervised" a Critical Incident Team's handling of Anastasio Hernández Rojas's beating and tasing by Border Patrol agents.
 Scott allegedly used an administrative subpoena to obtain medical records during an active criminal probe, delayed notifications to local authorities, mishandled evidence, and allowed key video footage to be erased.
 Although the Justice Department declined to press charges, a wrongful-death suit was settled for $1 million in 2017.
-Senator Ron Wyden has since subpoenaed DHS records to examine Scott’s role.
+Senator Ron Wyden has since subpoenaed DHS records to examine Scott's role.

 In April 2025, a San Diego law firm formally petitioned the U.S. attorney general, FBI director, and DHS inspector general to probe Scott for potential violations of the Ethics in Government Act (18 U.S.C. § 207) relating to his post–Border Patrol employment activities and use of official subpoena power during the 2010 Hernández Rojas case.

-In investigation by the Inter-American Commission on Human Rights found the CBP agents to be guilty of violating Hernández Rojas’s rights, using unneccesary force, and serious flaws in internal investigations.
+In investigation by the Inter-American Commission on Human Rights found the CBP agents to be guilty of violating Hernández Rojas's rights, using unnecessary force, and serious flaws in internal investigations.

 Rape threat tweet

-In September 2021, Scott sent a tweet to former senior Border Patrol agent and whistleblower in Hernández Rojas case Jenn Budd that a San Diego Superior Court judge described as a “classic" rape threat.
-During his April 2025 confirmation hearing, Scott apologized, calling it a “weak moment” and insisting he meant to challenge her “creative imagination” about her allegations—an explanation that stunned senators and watchdogs.
+In September 2021, Scott sent a tweet to Jenn Budd, a former senior Border Patrol agent and the whistleblower in the Hernández Rojas case.
+A San Diego County Superior Court judge described that tweet as a "classic" rape threat.
+During his April 2025 confirmation hearing, Scott apologized for the tweet, calling it a "weak moment" and insisting that he meant to challenge Budd's "creative imagination" about her allegations—an explanation that stunned senators and watchdogs alike.

 Facebook group

 Reports surfaced in June 2025 that Scott was part of a closed Border Patrol Facebook group where agents joked about migrant deaths and posted racist and misogynistic memes.
 Scott claimed to have joined the group in order to keep an eye on what other agents were doing and said that nothing he saw rose to the level of reportable conduct.
-In internal investigation by CBP found 60 agents to have committed misconduct in the group.
+An internal investigation by CBP found 60 agents to have committed misconduct in the group.
 He has publicly distanced himself from those posts, saying he never contributed such content.